JoshWilbur/DEPi/docs/setup.md

 * Load the SSH key using `ssh-add keyname`
 * SSH into each node before continuing. **NOTE:** If the Pi 5 gives an error LED signal on startup, try re-flashing the bootloader.
 * On each node, run `sudo apt update && sudo apt upgrade -y` to update the system and packages.
 * Edit /etc/hosts with root permissions and associate IP addresses with node names.
+I used `hostname -I` on all nodes.
 * Generate key pair on main node with `ssh-keygen -t rsa` then use `ssh-copy-id` for all nodes.
-Test SSH on all nodes before continuing.
+Ensure each node has the public key within ~/.ssh/authorized_keys
 * Using apt, install the following packages on the main node: htop, vim, ansible, clusterssh, tmux
 * Set up ansible inventory file `vim ~/path/ansible_hosts`.
 Syntax is similar to the Linux hosts file.
 * Run `ansible -i ~/ansible_hosts all -m ping` to verify the prior step.
 In typical Linux fashion, ping returns pong.